19hours/sg-statutes/Acts/Building and Construction Authority Act.md

 11\.—(1) The Authority may, from time to time, appoint, alter and discharge committees, consisting of one or more persons (whether members of the Authority or not), and define and vary the terms of reference of those committees.

-(2) Subject to this Act and any regulations made thereunder and to the control of the Authority, each committee appointed under this section may regulate its procedure in such manner as it thinks fit.
+(2) Subject to this Act and any regulations made thereunder, the Public Sector (Governance) Act 2018 and to the control of the Authority, each committee appointed under this section may regulate its procedure in such manner as it thinks fit.

+[Act 5 of 2018 wef 01/04/2018]

 ### Delegation of powers

-12\.—(1) The Authority may, from time to time, in respect of a specified matter or class of matters, by writing, delegate any of its powers to a member, officer or committee of the Authority except the power of delegation conferred by this subsection and the power to make subsidiary legislation conferred by this Act or any other written law.
+12\.—(1) The Authority may, from time to time, in respect of a specified matter or class of matters, by writing, delegate any of its powers to a member, officer or committee of the Authority.

 [12/2009]

+[Act 5 of 2018 wef 01/04/2018]

 (2) Every member, officer or committee purporting to act pursuant to a delegation under this section shall, in the absence of proof to the contrary, be presumed to be acting in accordance with the terms of the delegation.

-(3) A delegation under this section shall be revocable at will, and no such delegation shall prevent the exercise of any power, function or duty by the Authority.
+(3) A delegation under this section shall be revocable at will.

+[Act 5 of 2018 wef 01/04/2018]

 ## PART IV

 PROVISIONS RELATING TO STAFF

-### Appointment of Chief Executive and other staff
+### Chief Executive, officers and employees, etc.

-13\.—(1) The Authority shall, with the approval of the Minister, appoint a Chief Executive on such terms and conditions as the Authority may determine.

-(2) The Chief Executive shall be —

-(a) known by such designation as the Authority may determine; and

-(b) responsible to the Authority for the proper administration and management of its functions and affairs in accordance with the policy laid down by the Authority.
+13\.—(1) There must be a Chief Executive of the Authority, whose appointment, removal, discipline and promotion must be in accordance with the Public Sector (Governance) Act 2018.

+(2) The Authority may, subject to the Public Sector (Governance) Act 2018, appoint an individual to act temporarily as the Chief Executive during any period, or during all periods, when the Chief Executive —

+(a) is absent from duty or Singapore; or

+(b) is, for any reason, unable to perform the duties of the office.

-(3) The Authority may, from time to time, appoint such other officers, employees, consultants and agents as it thinks fit for the effective performance of its functions.
+(3) The Authority may, subject to the Public Sector (Governance) Act 2018, appoint and employ, on such terms and conditions as it may determine, such other officers, employees, consultants and agents as may be necessary for the effective performance of its functions.

-(4) If the Chief Executive is temporarily absent from Singapore, or is temporarily unable to perform his duties by reason of illness or otherwise, another person may be appointed by the Authority, with the approval of the Minister, to act in the place of the Chief Executive during any such period of absence from duty.
+[Act 5 of 2018 wef 01/04/2018]

 ### Protection from personal liability

 14\.
 No suit or other legal proceedings shall lie personally against any member, officer or employee of the Authority or other person acting under the direction of the Authority for anything which is in good faith done or intended to be done in the execution or purported execution of this Act or any other written law.

-### Public servants for purposes of Penal Code

 15\.
-The members, officers and employees of the Authority shall be deemed to be public servants within the meaning of the Penal Code (Cap.
-224).
+[Repealed by Act 5 of 2018 wef 01/04/2018]

 ## PART V